screepers/screeps-typescript-starter/README.md

 Then, on the `config.json` file, change the `username` and `password` properties with your Screeps credentials.

 The `config.json` file is where you set up your development environment.
 If you want to push your code to another branch, for example, if you have some sort of a staging branch where you test around in Simulation mode, we have left a `branch` option for you to easily change the target branch of the upload process.
 The `default` branch is set as the default.

+Set `"autobranch": true` instead of explicit `branch` name to use your current git branch name when uploading.
+You still have to create matching branch in screeps client by cloning an existing branch (API limitation).
+This is useful when setting up deployment pipelines that upload on commit after successful build (so a commit to `major_refactoring` branch doesn't overwrite your default branch in the middle of epic alliance action just because you forgot to update a pipeline configuration).

 The `src/config/config.ts` file is where you store your code-specific config variables.
 For example, if you want to easily turn on `PathFinder` when needed, you can set your own variable here.
 Once you've set up your configs, import the `config.ts` file on the file you want to call these configs at: